Frequently Asked Questions

 Fees for supervision again depend on the model of therapy and format of supervision.
 For consultation and training we have a set rate of fees for direct input, preparation and administrative costs which is available on request.

 We review our fees annually in April and attempt to avoid any unnecessary increases in fees.
 Existing clients’ fees will not change throughout their episode of care.
-Please note that non-attended appointments, including cancellations with less than 24 hours’ notice, are likely to be charged for.
+Please note that non-attended appointments, including cancellations with less than 24 hours’ notice, are likely to be charged for , (please see our Practice terms and conditions, under the Resources section, for current fees and full details of cancellation charges).
 There is typically an administration fee chargeable where reports are requested for other professionals, however, routine letters to GP’s, etc. (e.g., on discharge) are not liable to be charged for.

 - Can I claim for therapy from my healthcase insurance company?